 Express Entry System

-Express Entry system in which you can show your international educational as well as work experience and the certifications you have obtained such as CA, CS, CPA etc.
+- Express Entry system in which you can show your international education as well as work experience and the certifications you have obtained such as CA, CS, CPA, etc.

-Once you get a PR status, the fees for colleges and universities are less as compared to the fees paid by international students.
-Also, certain colleges offer continuing education courses in which you can pursue the courses online as per your convenience.
+- Once you get a PR status, the fees for colleges and universities are less as compared to the fees paid by international students.
+Also, certain colleges offer continuing education courses in which you can pursue the courses online at your convenience.

 - A study visa in Canada is quite expensive (I am on a study visa).

 - You need to study for one year to get a one-year work permit.
 And if you apply for a 2-year programme (like how I did), you get a 3-year work permit.

 - Students are generally confused between which course to take and for what duration – To be honest, I would recommend that if you have less work experience like 2 to 3 years or say you graduated recently, you should opt for a postgraduate diploma course in the top colleges of Canada.

 - The education system in the college is pretty much practical and one gets to learn many new things such as communication skills, presentation skills, etc. Canada has a lot to offer in terms of professionalism and work-related skills.

 - I took the help of an agent-based in Ahmedabad, Gujarat for my student visa.
 It might be a little complicated so I would advise students to take the support of a good agent.
 They do charge minimal fees around $150 and vary from state to state.
 Some agents do not even charge as the college pays them.
 Be very careful when dealing with agents!

 Unless you come from an English-speaking country, Canadian universities will require you to submit proof of English language proficiency.
 For College or University, one needs to give Academic IELTS which takes around 1 to 1.5 months of preparation.